The United States is heavily populated with a vibrant Lebanese-American community that excels in multiple disciplines and across almost every field.

 Whether in the areas of Politics, Business, Media, Academia, Chemistry, Medicine, and even Polling, the Lebanese community in the U.S. not only makes their host country proud but Lebanon as well for the resilience of its people abroad and their ability to integrate peacefully, contribute and shine.

-Currently serving as the US Ambassador to Saudi Arabian, Lebanese-American General John Abizaid was born (1951) and raised in California.
+Currently serving as the U.S. Ambassador to Saudi Arabia, Lebanese-American General John Abizaid was born (1951) and raised in California.

 His Lebanese grandparents migrated to California from Lebanon during the late 19th century.